Transforming Qwen 7B into Your Own Reasoning Model

 Once the job is successfully completed, the LoRA adapter will be available on the Hugging Face model hub.
 You can use this LoRA adapter for inference tasks involving reasoning.
 For this guide, we’ll deploy a vLLM server to utilize the LoRA adapter for inference.

-folder in the cloned repository contains the code to deploy vllm server with tensorfuse.
+The inference folder in the cloned repository contains the code to deploy vllm server with tensorfuse.

 Run the following commands to deploy the vLLM server with your LoRA adapter: